 I got chips when I got back to Folkestone, and then sat up with Clare for a bit.
 The end.

-Paul Clarke's blog - I live in Hythe.
+Paul Clarke's blog - I live in A small town.
 Wed to Clare and dad to 2, I'm a full stack web developr, + I do js / nodejs, some ruby, other languages etc. I like pubbing, parkrun, restaurants, home-automation and other diy jiggery-pokery, history, family tree stuff, TV, squirrels, pirates, lego, and time travel.